Global Shorebird Counts

 The number of unique locations involved in the counts has been increasing since 2017.
 This chart nicely correlates with the number of submitted checklists chart above.
 The challenge is to get the same locations involved in the counts in consecutive years.

-This chart compares the number of detected shorebird species within the years.
+This chart compares the number of detected shorebird species within the years relative to the total number of shorebird species.
 The outcome is highly dependent on the participation level in the Southern Hemisphere, especially in Africa, Australia and New Zealand.

 The species frequency shows how many times a species have been reported relative to the total number of shared checklists per year within the Global Shorebird Counts.
 In the chart only the 30 most recorded shorebird species of the 153 are displayed.